1982 French Grand Prix

 The 1982 French Grand Prix was a Formula One motor race held at Paul Ricard on 25 July 1982.
 It was the eleventh race of the 1982 Formula One World Championship.

 The 54-lap race was won from pole position by René Arnoux, driving a Renault.
-The turbocharged Renaults, Ferraris and Brabham-BMWs took up the first six grid positions, and Arnoux led home a French 1–2–3–4, with teammate Alain Prost second and the Ferraris of Didier Pironi and Patrick Tambay third and fourth respectively.
-However, Arnoux achieved his win in sour circumstances: he violated a pre-race agreement that if he and Prost were running first and second respectively, he would let Prost past to aid his Drivers' Championship hopes.
-Arnoux would leave Renault at the end of the year.
+The turbocharged Renaults, Ferraris and Brabham-BMWs took up the first six grid positions, and Arnoux led home a French 1–2–3–4, with teammate Alain Prost second and the Ferraris of Didier Pironi and Patrick Tambay third and fourth, respectively.
+Arnoux achieved his win in sour circumstances, as he violated a pre-race agreement that if he and Prost were running first and second, respectively, he would let Prost past to aid his Drivers' Championship hopes.
+Arnoux left Renault at the end of the year.

 The top six was completed by Keke Rosberg in the Williams-Ford and Michele Alboreto in the Tyrrell-Ford.
-Pironi's third place enabled him to extend his lead in the Drivers' Championship to nine points, though this would turn out to be his last finish before his career-ending accident at the next race in Germany.
+Pironi's third place enabled him to extend his lead in the Drivers' Championship to nine points, although this would turn out to be his last finish before his career-ending accident at the next race in Germany.

 The eleventh lap of this race saw a big accident when Jochen Mass's March and Mauro Baldi's Arrows collided at Signes.
 Mass's car went through the catch fencing into the tyre walls, then catapulted into a spectator area and caught fire.
 Mass escaped with burns on his hands, while several spectators were injured.
 The West German driver retired from Formula One immediately after this race.